Home » Tzatziki Sauce

 History

-Tzatziki has ancient origins tracing back to the Ottoman Empire and possibly even further to ancient Greece and the Middle East.
+Tzatziki has ancient origins, tracing back to the Ottoman Empire and possibly even further to ancient Greece and the Middle East.
 This refreshing yogurt-based dip was likely initially created to cool the palate in warm climates.
-Tzatziki’s popularity spread across the Mediterranean, becoming a popular accompaniment to grilled meats, vegetables, and bread, and highlights the region’s use of fresh ingredients.
+Tzatziki’s popularity spread across the Mediterranean, becoming a popular accompaniment to grilled meats, vegetables, and bread, and highlighting the region’s use of fresh ingredients.

 Tzatziki Sauce on a black bowl.